daviesgeek/restjs/README.md

 // Create a model factory
 let Doctor = Rest.factory('doctors')

-// Create a new user, passing in the object as the first argument let doctor = User.create({id: 11, first: "Matt", last: "Smith"})
+// Create a new element, passing in the object as the first argument let doctor = Doctor.create({id: 11, first: "Matt", last: "Smith"})

 // Save it!
 doctor.post()